Nissan RB30 Engine Guide

 The oil pooling on top of the head can lead to oil starvation issues, especially when on the track.
 Worst case scenario is oil ends up coming out of the cam breathers and into the inlet system, taking it away from the rotating assembly which needs it.

-To fix the RB30 oil control problems it takes five steps.
-First, you want to block off the rear oil feed gallery to prevent excess oil flowing into the head.
+Fixing the oil control problems takes five steps.
+First, you want to block off the rear oil feed gallery to prevent excess oil from flowing into the head.
 Second, you want to add a restrictor to the open oil gallery to control the oil flow to the head better.
 Third, you’ll want to run an external oil line from the head to the sump for better drainage from the head.
 This Head Oil Drain Kit from Franklin Performance is made for the RB series.

 Fourth, you’ll want to machine out the oil return galleries by 1mm for better drainage.
 Finally, you’ll want to machine around the galleries so they can take in the oil better (and thus drain it quicker).
 Additionally, after you have taken these steps, you can also run a larger sump and oil pump to increase oiling.
 For very high horsepower builds, a dry sump is the ultimate solution.